-The Standard Event codes are extra pieces of code that you can add in addition to the standard Facebook Pixel code.
-They tell Facebook that something interesting just happened and it’s worth recording that in Facebook Ads Manager.
-In order to track a Standard Event, Facebook requires us to add the Standard Event code to the URL of a page.
+The Standard Event codes are extra pieces of code you can add in addition to the standard Facebook Pixel code.
+They tell Facebook something interesting just happened and it’s worth recording that in Facebook Ads Manager.
+To track a Standard Event, Facebook requires us to add the Standard Event code to the URL of a page.
 To Facebook, each of these events is equivalent to a unique URL, because we need to add the code to a unique URL to track it.

 Have a look at the list of Standard Events on Facebook:

 Let’s discuss how realistic it is to tie each of these events to a URL on your website.
-Generally speaking, when we view content on a website, we’re loading a web page with that content on it, so I feel that the “view content” Standard Event ties quite well with a specific URL.
-However, if you have an element that needs to be clicked in order to reveal the content then you won’t be able to track if people have bothered to read that content by adding this standard event to a URL as there won’t be new URL.
+Generally speaking, when we view content on a website, we’re loading a web page with that content on it — so the “view content” Standard Event ties quite well with a specific URL.
+However, if you have an element that needs clicking on to reveal the content, you won’t be able to track if people have bothered to read that content by adding this standard event to a URL, as there won’t be a new URL.

 In this scenario, the content will load on the same page.
-If somebody is searching, they are probably going to load a page of search results, so we can see a link between loading a web page and the “search” Standard Event.
-However, some sites may choose to have searches on the site performed in a drop-down menu rather than a separate page.
-For example, the search bar in Facebook’s own help centre.
+If somebody is searching, they are probably going to load a page of search results, so that we can see a link between loading a web page and the “search” Standard Event.
+However, some sites may choose to have searches on the site performed in a drop-down menu rather than a separate page — for example, the search bar in Facebook’s help centre.
 Again, this means that there is no URL to install the Standard Event on.

 It’s best practice to create a thank you page for a website when someone takes a desired action, like making a purchase or submitting details to be signed up for a newsletter.
-We need to give the customer some reassurance that their action has been noted by the website and they don’t need to take any further action.
+We need to give the customer some reassurance that the website has noted their action and they don’t need to take any further action.
 As discussed above, this is the perfect place to install your tracking code and the “Make purchase”, “Lead”, or “Complete registration” Standard Events.

-However, I can think of plenty of websites that don’t load a new page when these events happen.
+However, there are plenty of websites that don’t load a new page when these events happen.
 Perhaps a pop-up opens with the thank you message, or maybe the entire purchase process happens within an iframe window.
 If your website doesn’t load a new URL at this point, there is no URL for you to place the “Complete registration” code on.

 Tracking Conversions: What’s the Alternative?